 Powerful bass through Subwoofer

-This 400w soundbar comes with a powerful wireless subwoofer that is used to deliver powerful bass and a deeper sound along with an interior cabinet which creates even deeper and richer bass sound and complements the bar performance.
+This 400w soundbar comes with a powerful wireless subwoofer that is used to deliver powerful bass and a deeper sound along with an interior cabinet which creates an even deeper and richer bass sound and complements the bar performance.

 |Model Number||7 channel x 100 Watt|